AAC commish 'vigorously' opposed to P5 protection in CFP - WHIZ News

-American Athletic Conference Commissioner Mike Aresco said Friday he will “vigorously” oppose a College Football Playoff expansion model that “protects” Power Five leagues with automatic access for only their champions.
+American Athletic Conference Commissioner Mike Aresco said Friday he will “vigorously” oppose a College Football Playoff expansion model that “protects” Power Five leagues with automatic access for only their champions plus one.

 “I don’t want to see a system that would reward privilege for the sake of privilege,” Aresco said.